MalteP/espweather/Readme.md

 sudo dnf install http://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm
 sudo dnf install unrar
 ```

+If you are using Debian or Ubuntu Linux, [just have a look at the toolchain documentation for installing the needed packages](https://github.com/pfalcon/esp-open-sdk#requirements-and-dependencies).
+After that you may continue as described below.

 Now we're ready to download and compile the ESP8266 toolchain.
 This process may take a few minutes, depending on your Internet connection and CPU speed, so you better get yourself a cup of tea (or coffee).